 Public Sector Equality Duty

-The Equality Act 2010 requires us to publish information that demonstrates that we have due regard for the need to:
+Under the Equality Act 2010, schools are required to publish information demonstrating how they have due regard to the need to:

 Our approach to equality is based on the following key principles: